puppetlabs/puppetserver/documentation/configuration.markdown

  For a value of `true`, also the default value if not specified, authorization will be done in core Ruby puppet-agent code via the legacy [`auth.conf`](https://docs.puppetlabs.com/puppet/4.2/reference/config_file_auth.html) file.
-For a value of `false`, authorization will be done through via `trapperkeeper-authorization`.
+For a value of `false`, authorization will be done via `trapperkeeper-authorization`.

 * `puppet-admin.authorization-required` and `puppet-admin.client-whitelist` -